CyVerse-learning-materials/foss/docs/talk_to_computer.md

 <br/>
 <br/>

-The following are introductory commands necessary when interacting with a computer through the Shell.
-These commands will help you:

-* navigate the directory structure
-* see what's inside directories
-* create, delete, and move files

-This tutorial material was taken from the [Carpentries' Shell Module](https://swcarpentry.github.io/shell-novice/).
-Much more information on shell commands can be found in the Carpentries' lessons.
+The following tutorial material was taken from the [Carpentries' Shell Module](https://swcarpentry.github.io/shell-novice/).

 !!! info "Download Some Data from the Carpentries"
     To follow along with the tutorial, please download and unzip this data. [shell-lesson-data.zip](https://swcarpentry.github.io/shell-novice/data/shell-lesson-data.zip)